 What is Spirit?

-Spirit of the Game is the most important rule in flying disc sports.
-It is similar to Fair Play and sportsmanship, but there is a much higher emphasis put on it in (Beach) Ultimate.
+Spirit of the Game is one of the core elements in flying disc sports.
+It is similar to fair play and sportsmanship, but there is a much higher emphasis put on it in Ultimate.
 It is summarised in this preamble to the rules of play:

 “All players are responsible for administering and adhering to the rules.
 Ultimate relies upon a Spirit of the Game that places the responsibility for fair play on every player.
 It is trusted that no player will intentionally break the rules; thus there are no harsh penalties for breaches, but rather a method for resuming play in a manner which simulates what would most likely have occurred had there been no breach.